 What is the actual breed cross of a Colorado Mountain Dog?

 The Colorado Mountain Dog is not a specific breed cross.
 Although Caspian was a Pyr x Anatolian Shepherd, the dogs are being individually screened and accepted for temperament and guarding aptitudes.
-Currently the CMD may consist of Great Pyrenees, Anatolian Shepherd, Boz, Maremma, Kuvasz, Akbash, St. Bernard, or other livestock guardian, or guardian breeds.
+Currently the CMD may consist of Great Pyrenees, Anatolian Shepherd, Boz, Maremma, Kuvasz, Akbash, St. Bernard, or other livestock guardian, or human guardian/rescue breeds.
 The working group of the breed is important.
 You won’t find herding, or fetching breeds, for instance, or any breed whose job it is to guard against humans (a guardian/rescue and a guard dog are two different things), in the CMD.
 However, the St. Bernard was crossed into the Spanish Mastiff to improve temperament and increase size, so we are not breed group purists.
 In fact, there are many dogs crossed with 100% livestock guardian breeds that would be completely unsuitable for the CMD.

 Many people think that any Pyr/Anatolian cross dog can be called a CMD, but that is not true.
 All lines of CMDs have to be screened by the CMDR for the traits we are looking for and registered into ARBA/CMDR to be Colorado Mountain Dogs.